Episode Number: 68

 Ana: Always a plus.

-Renay: And I just like all the characters and I thought the conflicts were really well managed and I love the sister relationship between Alex and Kara.
-And there was an episode of the first season that featured Barry Allen, the Flash!
+Renay: I like all the characters and I thought the conflicts were really well managed and I love the sister relationship between Alex and Kara.
+There was an episode of the first season that featured Barry Allen, the Flash!
 He was super funny and charming, and that led to me watching the entire first season of The Flash.

 Ana: Excuse me.